DealNews is reader-supported.

 The Amazon Kindle Scribe starts at $500.
 The premium pen is included.
 This offer ends December 31, 2026.

-How Much Does Kindle Unlimited Cost This February?
+How Much Does Kindle Unlimited Cost in April 2026?

 When it comes to Amazon services, the price you see isn't always the price you have to pay, and Kindle Unlimited is a perfect example.
 While the official monthly cost is straightforward, Amazon has a handful of promotional tricks and hidden discounts up its sleeve that can significantly lower your expenses.
 Think of the $11.99 sticker price as a starting point.
 For savvy shoppers, there are almost always opportunities to get a better deal, whether you're a new subscriber or a returning bookworm.